CBSE, CISCE, IB, IGCSE or State board: Details of Different School Boards in India

-Here, we will discuss all the leading school boards in India and compare them basis their teaching and assessment methods, curriculum, difficulty level and other factors affecting the students’ development.
+Over the past few years, a number of new education systems have emerged to be popular in India.
+With the increased number of education boards, it’s quite natural for parents to get confused about the best choice for their kids.
+To help them come up with a solution, we have made a thorough analysis of the learning approach and evaluation criteria followed by the different school boards.
+Here, we will discuss all the leading school boards in India and compare them basis their teaching and assessment methods, curriculum, difficulty level and other factors affecting a student’s overall development.
 Here, you will to get a fair idea about the features and benefits offered by different school boards in India.

 1. Central Board of Secondary Education (CBSE)